pulsely/uptimechecker/README.md

 Celery is used for scheduling the periodic uptime checks.

-A sample shell script will trigger the celery for recurring checks with minutes specified in DEFAULT_PERIODIC_MINUTES at the .env configuration:
+A sample shell script will trigger the celery for recurring checks with minutes specified in ``DEFAULT_PERIODIC_MINUTES`` with the .env configuration:
 ```./run_celery_dev.sh```

 ---